jacoscaz/treesandrobots.github.io/_posts/2023-04-09-am-i-a-large-language-model.md

 words that they use but they're still able to concatenate them following the rules of language.
 In a way, they appear to establish connections betweek words not unlike how I was able to connect _salasso_ to its metaphorical meaning...
 For the entirety of human language.
+For those who would like to know more about these models, I have found Stephen Wolfram's
-I'd be remiss if I didn't cite at least a couple of introductory articles to the world of LLM: Stephen Wolfram's [What is ChatGPT doing and why does it work?][3] and Confused bit's [How does GPT work?][2].
+[What is ChatGPT doing and why does it work?][3] and Confused bit's [How does GPT work?][2] to be excellent entrypoints into one of the deepest rabbit holes I have ever found myself poking into.

 Our common vocabulary is ill-equipped to describe and talk about large language models.
 Words like _know_, _think_, _infer_, _hallucinate_ are